ainc/awesomeincu-2015/_posts/2016-07-06-4-reasons-youre-not-too-old-to-learn-to-code.md

 * [Free online options](http://www.inc.com/larry-kim/9-places-you-can-learn-how-to-code-for-free.html) can be accessed at home, such as Khan Academy, MIT open courseware, Codecademy, and many others.

-* Learn to code with [Awesome Inc U](http://www.awesomeincu.com/adults/)'s Membership program, Developer Bootcamp, or Individual Tutoring.
+* Learn to code with [Awesome Inc U](http://www.awesomeincu.com/adults/)'s Intro To Web Development or Developer Bootcamp courses.

 * Have a child interested in code?
 Sign them up for an immersive experience such as Awesome Inc U's[ Week of Code Summer Camp](https://www.eventbrite.com/e/week-of-code-summer-camp-august-lexington-tickets-21394811457).